balintfodor/advent-of-code/README.md

-My [AoC🎄](https://adventofcode.com/) - mostly trash code that works only with Christmas magic✨
+My [AoC](https://adventofcode.com/)🎄 solutions - mostly trash code that works only with Christmas magic✨